 While the general rule of thumb is eight glasses of water a day, for a person who is physically active, that amount can and should be bigger.
 Dehydration can occur in high altitudes, so even on the plane, make sure you drink at least a bottle of water for every hour you’re on the plane.
 Dehydration can have severe consequences on your health, such as grogginess, lack of focus and energy, not to mention that your kidneys stay deprived.
 So, for the sake of your overall well-being and fitness, keep hydrated at all times.
 Drink bottled water only as you can never be sure whether tap in another country is safe enough to drink.
 The last thing you want during a trip is to get sick.

 Finally, whether you’re headed to a meeting or going sight-seeing, try to walk as much as you can, or better yet, rent a bike and get your workout and your sightseeing all in one.
+If you’re looking for more fitness advice, Form Me Fit has some great tips for exercises you can do with dumbbells and other equipment while traveling.
 Use every opportunity to be out in the fresh air, and think of every destination as a way to get more steps under your belt.
 See, staying healthy and fit on the road isn’t difficult at all.
 With just a few adjustments, it can be just like home.